Donald Piper (murderer): Early life

-Donald Arthur Piper was born on May 11, 1961 in West Des Moines, Iowa.
-Little is known of his personal background, aside from the fact that he apparently suffered from frequent headaches as a teenager.
+Donald Arthur Piper was born on May 11, 1961, in West Des Moines, Iowa.
+Little is known of his personal background, except that he apparently suffered from frequent headaches as a teenager.
 In 1979, he started working as a maintenance engineer for a Hyatt hotel in Des Moines.
 In 1984, he was transferred to work in Denver, Colorado for two years before eventually returning to Des Moines, where he worked for several other hotels in the following years.

-Piper had no criminal record up until 1993, when a maid from a Holiday Inn he worked at, filed a sexual harassment lawsuit against him.
+Piper had no criminal record up until 1993, when a maid from a Holiday Inn he worked at, Heidi Morris, filed a sexual harassment lawsuit against him.
 In the lawsuit, Morris claimed that he incessantly stalked, wrote love letters and fondled her, and on one occasion even locked her in a cleaning closet in an attempt to force her into having sex.
 In addition to this, she claimed that other employees were afraid of him due to his bad temper, and that he even went so far as to change the lock of the room when the pair had sex, which she described as being very violent and rough.
-Piper himself denied the accusations and claimed that it was consensual, only admitting to the fact that he had indeed cheated on his wife.
+Piper himself denied the accusations and claimed that it was consensual, only admitting that he had indeed cheated on his wife.
 The matter was eventually settled out of court for an undisclosed amount of money.

 Murders

 On August 23, 1993, the body of 36-year-old Patricia Lange was found in room 732 of a Holiday Inn in West Des Moines, Iowa, by an employee who worked there.
 She had been tied up, and evidently strangled with some sort of ligature.
-At the time of her death, Lange had just recently returned to her native Iowa from Denver, Colorado and started a job as a database administrator for Northwest Mortgages, Inc. As she was a known as an academically gifted woman with no known enemies, the killing came as a shock to everyone who knew her.
+At the time of her death, Lange had just recently returned to her native Iowa from Denver, Colorado and started a job as a database administrator for Northwest Mortgages, Inc. As she was known as an academically gifted woman with no known enemies, the killing came as a shock to everyone who knew her.
 Despite seizing her loaned car and gathering various items from the crime scene, the investigators were unable to identify a potential suspect in the case.
 In response to this, her employers and the owners of the Holiday Inn offered a $50,000 reward for any information that could lead to an arrest.

 Four years later, on September 4, 1997, 21-year-old Zurijeta Sakanovic was found stabbed to death at a Budgetel Inn in Clive.
 Sakanovic, who had recently immigrated to the States with her family from Teslić, Bosnia and Herzegovina, worked as a maid at the hotel along with other refugees fleeing persecution in their native country.
 Like with Lange before her, there were no immediate suspects in Sakanovic's killing, and the case went cold after some time.
 Due to the shock they experienced over their daughter's murder, the Sakanovic family decided to leave the United States and return to Bosnia.